The 13 Clocks: Plot summary

 A fortnight later, while the Duke is gloating over his jewels, they transform back into tears.
-The angry Duke, deprived of his vengeance and his profit, is then killed by a nightmarish monster called the Todal, sent by the Devil as punishment for failing to do sufficient evil.
+The enraged Duke, deprived of both his intended bride and his jewels, is then "gleeped" by a nightmarish monster called the Todal, sent by the Devil to punish evil-doers for failing to do sufficient evil.
+When Hark enters the chamber, he finds it empty, except for the Duke's sword on the floor and the liquified jewels of Hagga's laughter dripping from the table.

 Reception

 Boucher and McComas praised the book as "magically adorned with touches of modern humor, hints of dark Jacobean terror, and gleams of pure poetry.".

 The USA's Common Core State Standards Initiative includes The 13 Clocks as a text exemplar for second and third grades.